mrezabayat/iamsorush/content/posts/lockout-user-razor-pages.md

 ## Step 2: *SignInManager*

-By default Identity pages are not accessible to be edited.
-See [my post](https://iamsorush.com/posts/add-identity-pages-net-core/) to add Identity Login page.
+By default, *Identity* pages are not accessible to be edited, see [my post](https://iamsorush.com/posts/add-identity-pages-net-core/) to add the *Identity Login* page.
 Then find file */Areas/Identity/Account/Login* page.
 In the code behind, *Login.cshtml.cs*, find and edit below line

 ```c#